intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 constants that these decorations reference.
 This can be done with two passes over each kernel's static call tree.

-The first pass operates only on kernel functions that are not decorated with the `[[sycl::requires()]]` attribute.
-When the kernel is decorated with this attribute, the attribute tells the full set of aspects that the kernel uses (and the front-end compiler has already validated this).
-For kernels without the attribute, the pass propagates the required aspects from `[[sycl::requires()]]` attributes in a kernel's call tree up to the kernel function, forming a union of all required aspects for the kernel.
+The first pass operates on each kernel, iterating over all the functions in the kernel's static call tree to form the union of all aspects required by kernel.
+If the kernel is decorated with the `[[sycl::requires()]]`, those aspects are also added to the union.

+**NOTE**: This first pass traverses the static call tree even for kernels that are decorated with the `[[sycl::requires()]]` attribute.
+Although the front-end compiler has already verified that the kernel doesn't require any aspects beyond those listed in the attribute, the front-end compiler was only able to verify this for the device functions that reside in the same translation unit as the kernel.
+Therefore, we might still find more required aspects in the post-link tool because we have visibility to all device functions in the kernel's static call tree, even those that are defined in other translation units.

 Once we have the full set of aspects used by each kernel, we do the following for each kernel: